Particular/docs.particular.net/nservicebus/errors/critical-exception-for-timeout-outages.md

 ---
 title: Wait time for raising critical exception
 summary: A critical error is raised when timeout retrieval fails.
-By default we wait for 2 seconds for the storage to come back.
+reviewed: 2016-03-02
 tags:
 - timeout
 redirects:
  - nservicebus/how-do-i-specify-time-to-wait-before-raising-critical-exception-for-timeout-outages
 ---

+By default a wait of 2 seconds is done to allow the storage to come back online.

-To change the default and extend the wait time:
+To change the default wait time:

 snippet:TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages